syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-markdown.md

 ## Supported Markdown elements

-The following table illustrates the supported Markdown elements in .NET Word (DocIO) library and how to set that Markdown elements in Word document.
+The following table illustrates the supported Markdown elements in Word to Markdown conversion and how to set that Markdown elements in input Word document.

 <table style="width: 760px;">
 <thead>